SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 	[Model_comparison]
 	# Number of subset feature to choose, a parameter for Section 3.2 and Section 4, if there is any update of this parameter, you can rerun the script from Section 3.2
 	number_of_subset_features = 6

-### Under the section of `[FileIO]`:

-`df_train` is the file containing the features of training data (not including the outcome/label), which is in csv format

-`df_test` is the file containing the features of testing data (not including the outcome/label), which is in csv format

-`y_train` is the file containing the outcome/label of training data, which is in csv format

-`y_test` is the file containing the outcome/label of testing data, which is in csv format

-`predicted_scores` is the filename you would like to output the prediction scores of testing data to, where the number of filenames should be equal to the testing data you put, and format in csv

-`rfe_result_csv` is the filename you would like to output the result of recursive feature elimination

-### Under the section of `[Continuous_feat]`:

-`continuous_feat` is the list of continuous feature(s), since we will impute the continuous feature and categorical feature in different way.

 ## COVID-19 Data: